 About me

-I am a game theorist with an interest in the evolution of social behaviour.
+I am a game theorist studying the evolution of social behaviour.

-I am interested in the evolution of behavioural strategies and learning, especially, in the presence of inequality.
-Previously, my research was focused on understanding how interplay of inequality and other mechanisms (such as information, decision-making policies, etc) affects the evolution of social behaviour.
-Now, I am interested in how to make better environmental decisions by using insights from behavioural and evolutionary sciences.
+My research is focused on understanding how the interplay of inequality and other mechanisms (such as information, decision-making policies, etc) affects social behaviour.
+I am also interested in understanding how to make better environmental decisions by using insights from behavioural and evolutionary sciences.

 Previously, I was a research fellow at the Institute for Advanced Study in Toulouse in France, a Marie-Sklodowska-Curie fellow at the Institute of Science and Technology Austria, and a visiting researcher at the Institute for Advanced Studies in Vienna in the group for Behavioral Economics "Insight Austria".
 I obtained my PhD from the School of Mathematics and Physics at the University of Queensland in April 2019.